 Although the PC-6 was a reasonably bright profit spot despite its compromises, the otherwise generally lackluster showing of the later members of the line had a predictable effect on sales, and the choice of models demonstrated a clear preference towards quick and cheap rather than powerful and useful which unfortunately matched Tandy's growing ambivalence towards its non-PC computer lines in general.
 With the success of the Tandy 1000 showing the way towards today's Wintel hegemony, even the venerable Color Computers' days were clearly numbered and the (intentionally?) ailing Pocket Computers thus had no executive chance for survival.
 The last model to be sold was actually the long-lived PC-6, which outlasted all the other members of the line until around 1991, when it too was laid to rest.

-However, the spiritual descendants of the Pocket Computers are obviously the modern PDAs.
-While Windows Mobile may inspire fits of nausea in the susceptible user, it and other PDA operating systems such as Palm OS and Symbian are the operational evolution of the concept of the "peripheral brain."
-I couldn't live without my Palm Zire 72 in my pocket for various technical texts, my pocket organizer (a humourous thought about this is in the clip from the PC-4 Programming Manual at right), my address book and a few games here and there.
-Self-hosted programming languages like Plua give back the programmability of the Pocket Computer, while the modern PDA's improved host connectivity nimbly supersedes most peripheral needs.
-The Pocket Computers offered a lot of computing power in a small space for the day, and today's PDAs deliver on a similar promise.
+However, the spiritual descendants of the Pocket Computers are obviously PDAs, and today, to a lesser extent, smartphones.
+While Windows Mobile may inspire fits of nausea in the susceptible user, it and other PDA operating systems such as Palm OS and Symbian were the operational evolution of the concept of the "peripheral brain."
+For years I couldn't live without my Palm Zire 72 in my pocket to hold various technical texts and act as my pocket organizer (a humourous thought about this is in the clip from the PC-4 Programming Manual at right), my address book and play a few games here and there.
+Self-hosted PDA programming languages like Plua give back the programmability of the Pocket Computer, something missing from many modern smartphones and tablets, but their expanded host connectivity nimbly supersedes most peripheral needs.
+The Pocket Computers offered a lot of computing power in a small space for the day; while no niche today best represents them, for years PDAs delivered on a similar promise.

 Perhaps the Dynabook will one day be in reach.
 When it is, we will remember